 The program became the school's first, and as I write this, the only fully converged newsroom.

-But my career has extended far beyond public policy journalism to include digital technology innovations and international outreach and digital innovation.
+My own career has extended far beyond public policy journalism to include digitial technology innovations and international outreach and digital innovation.
 My accomplishments include:

 I started my career as a broadcast journalist and have worked for KFRU Radio in Columbia, KLZ Radio/TV (now KMGH) in Denver and National Public Radio in Washington, D.C. where I covered Congress during the early stages of Watergate.

-While I was at NPR, the dean of the Missouri Journalism School recruited me to establish the State Government Reporting Program.
-Roy Fisher, agreed that I would be with the school just a year or two to get the program started and he then would use his contacts to let me move on.
+While I was at NPR, the dean of the Missouri Journalism School recruited me to establish our state government reporting progam.
+The dean, the late Roy Fisher, agreed that I would be with the school just a year or two to get the program started and he would use his contacts to let me move on.

 I had no interest in becoming a life-long academic.
 Roy, a former hard-nosed Chicago newspaper editor, understood my feelings and had the national journalism contacts to make sure leaving DC would not be a career setback.

-In addition to my state government journalism responsibilities, I have become very active in international journalism efforts.
-Countries in which I have worked to assist journalism development include Bosnia, Bulgaria, Czech Republic, France, Hungary, India, Italy, Kyrgyzstan, Macedonia, Norway, Poland, Russia, Spain, Sri Lanka and Uzbekistan.
+In addition to my state government journalism responsibilities, I became very active in international journalism efforts.
+Countries in which I have assisted journalism efforts include Bosnia, Bulgaria, Czech Republic, France, Hungary, India, Kyrgyzstan, Macedonia, Norway, Poland, Russia, Spain, Sri Lanka and Uzbekistan.
 I held a dual faculty appointments with the University of Navarra School of Public Communication in Pamplona, Spain, and the International School of Media and Entertainment Studies in Dehli, India.